cadz7/nodejs-video/README.md

 ### Made with AngularJS + Node.js + MongoDB

-This is assignment is made by Rakshit Shukla in regards for the Jumpcut Studios summer internship application.

-The assignment contains an embedded video to which a user can post comments.
+This app contains an embedded video to which a user can post comments.
 Posted comments are stored in a database and are displayed to the user.
 When the video is playing, all comments with a similar timestamp as the video get highlighted.